 Following river Lousios further downstream one can find the ruins of the town of Ancient Gortys which was built on the right bank.
 This settlement knew great growth from the Archaic period up until the Hellenistic era.
 Visitors today can walk around the ruins of the Temple of Asklipios and the healing spa baths that operated there.

 Founded at the end of the 16th century, this monastery is built on an impressive rocky expanse above the river Zygovistinorema, a tributary of Lousios.

 The Linos (wine-press) of Kolokotronis family

-Near Aimialon Monastery is the old wine-press commemorating the heroic deaths of Theodoros Kolokotronis’ family (a great leader of the resistance against the Ottomans) during the Revolution.
+Near Aimialon Monastery is the old wine-press commemorating the heroic deaths of Theodoros Kolokotronis’ family.
+Theodoros Kolokotronis was a great leader of the resistance against the Ottomans during the Revolution.

 The Public Library and Museum of Dimitsana Hellenic College (Local Historical Archives)

 On St. Kiriakis square one can visit the Public Library in the building which had previously housed the Dimitsana Hellenic College (1764).
 There visitors can admire the rare manuscripts and publications, the archaeological and folk art collection.

 Walking around the paved narrow streets it’s worth visiting the house of the Patriarch Grigorios V, where the Ecclesiastical Museum houses its collection.
 But also the house of Paleon Patron Germanos, which has been renovated.